hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

   application."

-If we were to "containerise" the pieces of our application and run them in a replicated way on our closuter, we get the ability to *scale* our app with load.
+If we were to "containerise" the pieces of our application and run them in a replicated way on our cluster, we get the ability to *scale* our app with load.
 (If this happens automatically, all the better.)
 If we were further able to monitor and heal these containers (again, thinking of each one as one process of a static binary) ruch